Ass Pull: Using Sunrise on Otohime causes her to transform into the Water Dragon, albeit only temporarily.

-Base Breaker: Manpuku.
+Base-Breaking Character: Manpuku.
 You either think he's one of the best partners due to his strong moral values, him trying to save his mother even before you meet him, and having a few awesome moments.
 Or you think he's the worst for being introduced right before one of the last dungeons, having inappropriate comedic moments, and having a disappointing power (the ability to travel across ice spikes, an ability that Kurow could do better, and giving a fire source).

 That One Boss: King Fury.
 If you haven't perfected power slash by this point, he is probably one of the hardest bosses in the game besides the final bosses.

 That One Level: If you get trapped behind in the underwater sidescroll just once, it's an instant game over.